claire-west/svstudio-manual/docs/advanced/scripting.md

     The features described below require Synthesizer V Studio Pro.

-Synthesizer V Studio Pro supports scripting.
+Synthesizer V Studio Pro supports scripting with JavaScript and LUA.
 Users can augment the features of the editor with their own scripts.

 ## Using Scripts